renoki-co/php-k8s/docs/RESOURCES.md

 - [Container Probes](instances/Probes.md) - used for Pods' Probes
 - [Resource Metrics](instances/Metrics.md) - used for Horizontal Pod Autoscalers
 - [Rules](instances/Rules.md) - used for Roles & Cluster Roles
+- [Volumes](instances/Volumes.md) - used for mounting volumes in pods and containers

 ## Supported Resources